 10. Smallest bathroom ever?
 Still space for this...

 For some bathrooms, even the smallest drawer unit will still be too bulky.
 For a really minimalist approach, downsize.
-This Slimline Bathroom Storage Unit – at just 18cm wide – will hardly take up any room at all, but will still cope with all your bathroom basics.
+This Slimline Bathroom Storage Unit – at just 18cm wide – is the ideal small bathroom idea, it will hardly take up any room at all, but will still cope with all your bathroom basics.

 11. Pick a cute laundry basket to double up as storage